 His spirit departs, he returns to his earth;

 In that very day his plans perish.

 a.
 Do not put your trust in princes: While Yahweh is to be praised, man is to be questioned.
 Even the highest among men – princes – are not worthy of our confidence.
-We are sure to be disappointed when we put unto trust in whom there is no help.
+We are sure to be disappointed when we put our trust in whom there is no help.

 i.
 Do not put your trust in princes: “…in men of greatest wealth and power, in whose favour men are very prone to trust.”
 (Poole)

 ii.
 “The word princes may seem to remove this advice from the plane of ordinary folk and their needs; but a modern equivalent would be ‘the influential’, whose backing may well seem more solid and practical than God’s.”
 (Kidner)

 iii.
 In whom there is no help: “However high his state, he is but a ‘son of Adam’ (the earth born), and inherits the feebleness and fleetingness which deprive him of ability to help.
 ‘He has no salvation’ is the literal rendering of the last words of Psalm 146:3b.”
 (Maclaren)

 b.
 His spirit departs, he returns to his earth: The greatest among men are only men, and subject to death.
 Ashes turn to ashes and dust to dust, and even the brilliant plans of man perish.
 These are reasons to set our confidence in God and not in man.